ahi4/viruses/spam planilhas março/README.md

 # viruse Planilhas Março

-I've received the email in the screenshot image.
+I've received the email in the **[Screenshot from 2017-03-07 01-56-10.png](https://github.com/ricoms/viruses/blob/master/spam%20planilhas%20mar%C3%A7o/Screenshot%20from%202017-03-07%2001-56-55.png)** image.

-Cliking on it directly downloads the *Planilha_17_Março_001.zip* file that contains the *Planilha_17_Março_001.js*.
-The .js has a link to domain :https://1458555568.rsc.cdn77.org/ProcessPedefender.zip
+Cliking on it directly downloads the **Planilha_17_Março_001.zip** file that contains the **Planilha_17_Março_001.js**.
+The .js has a link to domain: https://1458555568.rsc.cdn77.org/ProcessPedefender.zip

-And *the ProcessPedefender.zip* contains an .exe file that I did not have time to tinker.
+And **the ProcessPedefender.zip** contains an .exe file that I did not have time to tinker.

 Case sent to cdn77 twitter.